0x157/Scripts/README.md

 ---

-**Simple repository of scripts that are used to automate the boring things in this case automating installation of tooling used for cybersecurity.**
+**Simple repository of scripts that are used to automate the boring things in this case automating installation of tooling used for cybersecurity.
+Find the directory structure below for more details.
+Docker support and more features to come.**

 ```
 Directory Structure: